Personalized Search – Behavior Cues, Intent Mapping, and How They Work9 min readReading Time: 7 minutes

 What is personalized search and why is it so hard to achieve?

-Personalized search is when a platform customizes the search results for a query based on the user’s preferences and other information like location, search history, and more.
+AI Powered Search is when a platform customizes the search results for a query based on the user’s preferences and other information like location, search history, and more.

 The concept of personalized searches was first introduced by Google “to elevate the user experience” and well, dominate as a search engine.
 Google’s engine is a class apart from its competitors not because of its knowledge repository but because of the results it can pull up.